 GT’s are widely distributed throughout the tropical and subtropical waters of the Indian and Pacific Oceans.
 These fish hunt shallow waters along the coasts of three continents and many hundreds of smaller islands.
 Save your money, because most legitimate GT operations are a bit pricey.

 Tip Number 2: Have the Right Gear

 Fighting GT’s on the fly is no joke… You need to be prepared with the right leaders, fly line, and rod/reel combo.
 If you are targeting big GT’s, go as big as you can.
 I am talking 12 weight rods with large arbor reels that can take a beating and have a really strong drag system.
 You want as much backing as you can fit, 300 yards should do the trick.
 130 lb leaders to avoid being cut on the reef or cut on the small GT teeth.
 We fished Loop rods and reels in the Seychelles and in Christmas island the gear held up great!

 Tip Number 3: Take advantage of your opportunities

-Chasing a big predatory fish on the flats is one of the most thrilling experience an angler can have.
+Chasing a big predatory fish on the flats is one of the most thrilling experiences an angler can have.
 Just make sure you take advantage of the shots you get.
 You may only have one cast at a cruising fish for an entire day or even an entire week.
-You need to be focused, and prepared to send out a nice smooth cast.
+You need to be focused and prepared to send out a nice smooth cast.
 You want to lead the fish by several feet and let the fly sink slightly lower into the water column.
-Once you think the fly is close enough for the fish to see, long quick strips should get the fishes attention.
+Once you think the fly is close enough for the fish to see, long quick strips should get the fish’s attention.

 Tip Number 4: Strip Set